Skip to main content

 SKIP TO COURSE REQUIREMENTS

 Organizational Administration Residency Requirements: At least 20 credits from among the Business Core Courses, Major Electives and Capstone must be completed at Metropolitan State.
-See also the COM policies page for requirements that are common to all programs.
+See also the CBM policies page for requirements that are common to all programs.

 Requirements (120 credits)

-+ College of Management Foundation (22 credits)
++ College of Business and Management Foundation (22 credits)

 This course develops the fundamental concepts of algebra with an emphasis on the classification and analysis of linear, quadratic, polynomial, exponential and logarithmic functions.
 Applications to the natural and social sciences are given throughout.
 It aims to provide insights into the nature and utility of mathematics, and helps students develop mathematical reasoning skills.